upenn-cis198-2018f/homework0/README.md

-# homework0
+# Homework 0

 Setting Up Cargo and Hello World!

-This assignment is merely setting up rust and the programming environment for the course.
+This assignment is merely setting up Rust and the programming environment for the course.
 Cargo is the package manager and build tool for rust (no makefiles here!).

-Email me your github username you plan to use for submitting the assignments!
+1) **Email me your github username you plan to use for submitting the assignments!**
+2) Set up a Linux System
+3) Set up Rust

 ### Operating System
 We will be programming systems programs which often rely on OS implementation details to work.
 Specifically we will be focusing on Linux x86-64.
 You may use any distro you like for this, while I expect the distro not to make much of a difference, I will be grading/testing the assignments with Ubuntu 18.04 LTS using kernel version 4.15.